Gurucharanam Saranam

 The first 150 years were marked mostly by turbulent economic conditions.
 It

-witnessed, India's First War of Independence, adverse effects of the World War I and
+witnessed, India's First War of Independence, adverse effects of the World War I

-World War II on the economy of India, and in between them the period of world wide
+World War II on the economy of India, and in between them the period of world

 economic crises triggered by the Great depression.
-The first half of the 20th century
+The first half of the 20th

 also saw a heightened struggle for India's independence.
 The aggregate effect of

-these events led to a high rate of bankruptcies and liquidation of life insurance
+these events led to a high rate of bankruptcies and liquidation of life

 companies in India.
-This had adversely affected the faith of the general public in
+This had adversely affected the faith of the general public

 the utility of obtaining life cover.